oisdk/site/drafts/solving-polynomials.markdown

 #.
 Do not obey any further laws which can't be derived from the laws of the
    class.

-You should be a little suspicious of the informality of the language there: we'll nail down the definition a little more later.

 We'll need two more things:

 ```haskell